 We all have heard.
 And these negative effects that coconut oil can have on skin have merit if you are directly slathering pure coconut oil on your face, but there is a disconnect in scientific data verses dissemination of information regarding coconut oil.
 (Also, no one likes something that is over-hyped, and coconut oil has definitely been there -- a victim of its own success; just know we’re only here to discuss the statistically-significant findings.)

 Coconut oil is one of the more studied oils in regards to skincare and has countless linked skin benefits that are sometimes disregarded because of the circulating fear of it being comedogenic (4).
-Again, coconut oil itself can be comedogenic, but our heartening message is that coconut oil when formulated properly is not comedogenic.
+Again, coconut oil by itself can be considered comedogenic, but our heartening message is that coconut oil when formulated properly is not comedogenic.
 Note that “not comedogenic” is different than “non-comedogenic” (but they sound so similar!) in that non-comedogenic products contain no ingredients with known comedones (aka. pore blockages), while those that are not comedogenic products may contain ingredients with comedones, but are formulated to counteract these potential blockages while still delivering the beneficial properties of the comedogenic ingredients.
-(6)
+(6) Did you also know that comedogenic claims are not regulated by the FDA and that there are no known ways to test and prove that an ingredient or product is/isn't comedogenic?
+It all comes down to your individualized skin (not even necessarily your 'skin type'!), so the best thing is to do a skin patch test to see how your skin takes a certain ingredient and/or product.

-The bottom line is that comedogenic ingredients, including coconut oil, have some seriously amazing skincare benefits that skin loses out on (and often can’t be replaced by a non-comedogenic option like in the case of coconut oil), and they don’t create blockages when formulated correctly.
+The bottom line is that ingredients said to be "comedogenic", including coconut oil, can have some seriously amazing skincare benefits that skin loses out on (and often can’t be replaced by a non-comedogenic option like in the case of coconut oil), and they don’t create blockages when formulated correctly.

-Furthermore, when you are looking through an ingredients list and see the word "coconut", the ingredient isn't necessarily going to be coconut oil, but could rather be a coconut-derived ingredient with different properties than coconut oil that change the comedogenicity all together.
+Furthermore, when you are looking through an ingredients list and see the word "coconut", the ingredient isn't necessarily going to be coconut oil, but could rather be a coconut-derived ingredient with different properties and molecular structures than coconut oil that change the comedogenicity all together, always in good ways as well.
+Ex.
+Fractionated coconut oil, coconut cream, coconut-derived, etc.

 So free coconuts from recent stigmas now that you know the difference between a good use of this beautiful botanical in a formula compared to a not-so-good use of it!

-What Beneficial Role Can Coconut Oil Play in a Formula that is Not Comedogenic?
+What Beneficial Role Can Coconut Oil Play in a Formula?

 For Dry Skin: Hydrate, heal, and moisturize